-- An extensive search for primary studies was conducted among several search engines, including Scopus, IEEE Xplore, ACM Digital Library, and ScienceDirect.
+- A systematic mapping study protocol was developed, enabling researchers to replicate this study in the future. - An extensive search for primary studies was conducted among several search engines, including Scopus, IEEE Xplore, ACM Digital Library, and ScienceDirect.
 Snowball sampling was performed to increase the search depth.
 Selection criteria were applied to the search results, resulting in a list of primary studies that are relevant to our research questions. - Data was extracted from the searched primary studies, culminating in a curated list of relevant primary studies that can be analyzed in several aspects, such as the quality of the study, and the quality of the reporting, among many other features. - We used the International Standard Industrial Classification of All Economic Activities (ISIC) to catalog the selected primary studies regarding the economic activity that most relates to their OR problem.
 To the best of our knowledge, this type of classification has never been done before for OR problems. - We analyzed and condensed all the data into an itemized list highlighting the main takeaways.
-This list serves as a practical map for researchers and practitioners to get acquainted with what has already been done and what are possible paths for future work. - We developed a decision flowchart that helps researchers who wish to find a good research question, especially those who are interested in starting their first research work on an application of a quantum or quantum-inspired algorithm in an OR problem. - We published a website that displays interactive charts, enabling readers to directly explore the data that was collected as part of the systematic mapping study.
-This website allows readers to gain more insights than they would gain by only reading the full-text.
+This list serves as a practical map for researchers and practitioners to get acquainted with what has already been done and what are possible paths for future work. - We developed a decision flowchart that helps researchers who wish to find a good research question, especially those who are interested in starting their first research work on an application of a quantum or quantum-inspired algorithm in an operations research problem. - We published a website that displays interactive charts, enabling readers to directly explore the data that was collected as part of the systematic mapping study.
+This website allows readers to gain more insights than they would gain by only reading the full text.